Pyrasaurus-Lair/Writing/Karv and Vira/Ep1.md

 # Karv and Vira - Episode 1

-*It’s a clear, dark night on the cliffs near Drakensburg, a middling city an hour from the capital, Pyramancia.
+*It was a clear, dark night on the cliffs near Drakensburg, a middling city an hour from the capital, Pyramancia.
 Two kitsune explorers clad in archaeological gear sit on a rocky outcrop, stargazing.
 The two fox-girls are in a romantic embrace, having spent years doing this job together.
 Little did they know their job was about to propel them to a level of notoriety they never expected.*

 “Karv, it’s time to get up, these ruins aren’t gonna find themselves, even though the city is pretty and shiny tonight.” spoke one in a lilted voice to faer soul-mate and partner-in-crime.
 “Yes Vira.
 We shouldn’t be slacking for Faer Holiness hirself, even if fae would be okay with us taking a short break like we did.”
 Karv replied in a gravelly tone, betraying her feminine appearance somewhat.